sanghyun-son/ntire-2020-deblur-mobile/README.md

 conda env create -f environment.yml
 ```

-[TensorFlow 2.0](https://www.tensorflow.org/) and [PyTorch 1.3.1](https://pytorch.org/) will be installed by default.
+[TensorFlow 2.1](https://www.tensorflow.org/) and [PyTorch 1.4](https://pytorch.org/) will be installed by default.
 You can use any libraries, but we heavily recommend the TensorFlow for easier mobile deployment.

 We also note that this repository is verified in the following environments:
-* Ubuntu 16.04
+* Ubuntu 16.04 / 18.04
-* CUDA 10.0 (For TensorFlow) / CUDA 10.2 (For PyTorch)
+* CUDA 10.0 (For TensorFlow) / CUDA 10.1 (For PyTorch)
+* CuDNN 7.6.5

 ## Prepare the dataset